six-two/mkdocs-placeholder-plugin/README.md

 ### HEAD

+- Configuration format changed:
+    - Validators are no longer defined in-line and instead defined in a `validators` section -> easier to reuse custom validators
+    - Placeholders now need to be specified in a `placeholders` section

 ### Version 0.3.0

 This release may be a bit buggy due to the rewrite and the documentation is not entirely accurate yet.